wmcadigital/wmn-design-system/src/www/pages/docs/releases/index.njk.md

 ## Accessing a previous releases

-It is recommened that you use the latest release of West Midlands Network Design System in your project.
+It is recommended that you use the latest release of West Midlands Network Design System in your project.
 This guide explains how to access a previous release for older documentation.

 1. Install <a href="https://nodejs.org/en/" target="_blank" rel="noopener noreferrer" class="wmnds-link">Node.js</a>
    If you have not already installed version 4.2.0 or later of Node.js, install the latest Long Term Support(LTS) version.